titan-data/titan/docs/src/lifecycle/diagnosis.rst

 Installation Issues
 -------------------
-When you're running ``titan install``, the server container may or may not be running successfully.
+When you're running :ref:`cli_cmd_install`, the server container may or may not be running successfully.
 In these cases, you can use ``docker logs titan-launch`` to see what may be going on within the process.
-The lines denoted ``TITAN` are designed to be more user-readable, while the other error messages may be internal.
+The lines denoted ``TITAN`` are designed to be more user-readable, while the other error messages may be internal.